 By default the spectrometer input is the solar scene.
 By manually changing a plane and an off-axis paraboloid (OAP) mirrors using pre-aligned magnetic posts, it can be switched to the calibration cell input.
-The cell is filled with pure HCl at 4.865 hPa pressure (Hase et al., 2013).
-For the calibration arm, the light source is a tungsten halogen bulb (Osram, 50 W, 12 V, 900 lumen)

-- 120 collimated with a 25 mm diameter, 40 mm focal length calcium fluoride (CaF2) lens.
+The cell is filled with pure HCl (Hase et al., 2013).
+For the calibration arm, the light source is a tungsten halogen bulb (Osram, 50 W, 12 V, 900 lumen) collimated with a 25 mm diameter, 40 mm focal length CaF2 lens.
 A spherical confocal reflector behind the lamp also collects some radiation.
 The collimated light is directed through the HCl calibration cell (100 mm long, 25 mm diameter, ~5 mbar pressure) and then focused into the spectrometer using an OAP (F/7, focal length 17.8 cm) to form an image on the FTS input aperture wheel.
 The calibration cell currently used for this external calibration, carried out monthly, was provided by the TCCON community and calibrated with the parameters listed in Table 2, cell ID 49.
-Residual cell impurities - 125 such as air and water vapour require the use of effective cell parameters for network-wide consistency of lineshape monitoring, to avoid the need to provide separate partial pressures for all constituents.
+Residual cell impurities such as air and water vapour require the use of effective cell parameters for network-wide consistency of lineshape monitoring, to avoid the need to provide separate partial pressures for all constituents.
 The effective pressure is the pressure of pure HCl that would give the observed linewidths in the presence of impurities (Hase et al., 2013).

-In June 2021, in accordance with a change in TCCON protocol, the HCl calibration cell was placed in the solar beam when not in use for the periodic external calibration, to provide an additional quality metric output from the data processor described in Section 5.
-A duplicate cell was therefore recently acquired for redundancy, whose properties are also given in Table 2.
+In June 2021, the HCl calibration cell was inserted in the solar beam to provide an additional real time quality metric during operation.
+A duplicate cell was recently acquired for redundancy, whose properties are also given in Table 2.